 Every surgery presents risk.
 That being said, this is not an “easy fix” to obesity.

-Dr Amit Garg understands how debilitating the weight loss process is.
+Dr Amit Garg, best weight loss surgeon in North India, understands how debilitating the weight loss process is.
 “It’s astounding how much money and time some of my patients have spent on other weight loss techniques.”

 “It’s not so risky that patients should choose not to have it.
 They are in the hospital 1-3 days and in 2-5 weeks they are back to work,” he said.
 Patients must assess the pros and cons of bariatric surgery.
-Dr Amit Garg believes that the benefits outweigh the risks of not losing the weight.
+Dr Amit Garg, best weight loss surgeon in Punjab, believes that the benefits outweigh the risks of not losing the weight.

 Myth: It only helps you lose weight.